-OPEN SPACE TRENDS IN WEST MIDDLE: Most mixed-use geographies in West Middle have good access to open space and relatively good diversity of parks and greenways.
-Public plazas and courtyards are lacking across almost all mixed-use geographies.
+OPEN SPACE TRENDS IN WEST OUTER

+Mixed-use geographies in West Outer have mixed access to open space and limited diversity of parks and greenways.
+Public plazas and courtyards are generally lacking across the mixed-use geographies.
 This is partly because the County has historically been responsible for creating and maintaining open spaces in Charlotte.
 To support the City's growing population, Charlotte now aims to expand open spaces with the help of developers and property owners as new development and redevelopment take place.
-Tree canopy coverage is also good for all mixed-use geographies, except OS10.
+Tree canopy coverage is also good for all mixed-use geographies.